pivotal/blog/content/post/must-know-spring-boot-annotations-controllers.md

 * `@PatchMapping`
 * `@DeleteMapping`

-These annotations all take in an optional parameter to specify the path e.g. `@GetMapping("/users")`
+These annotations all take in an optional parameter to specify the path; e.g. `@GetMapping("/users")`

 A typical REST controller might map its routes like this: